-Summary: A Weather & Meteorology Expert Witness was allowed to testify, in part, in fire litigation caused by lightning
+Summary: A Weather & Meteorology Expert Witness allowed to testify, in part, in fire litigation caused by lightning despite objections from the plaintiffs that his testimony would not assist the trier of fact.

 Facts: This case (Philmar Dairy, LLC et al v.
 Armstrong Farms, et al – United States District Court – District of New Mexico – July 12th, 2019) involves a dispute over the delivery of alfalfa hay.
 The plaintiffs allege that the defendant did not deliver over 2,500 tons of hay and did not refund the money to the plaintiffs.
 The defendants state that a fire caused lightning destroyed the hay.
 The plaintiffs state that the defendants fabricated the existence of the fire.
 The defendants hired Dr. Elizabeth Austin (Weather & Meteorology Expert Witness) to provide testimony.
 The plaintiffs have filed a motion to exclude this expert from testifying.